Gluten Free S’mores Skillet Cookie

 - 2 handfuls of gluten-free marshmellows (approx 40g)

 - 50 grams dark chocolate - or as much of any chocolate as you fancy

-- Melt the butter in a pan/microwave.
+- Melt the butter in a pan on a very low heat.
 Do not let it boil.

-- Put both types of sugar into a large mixing bowl.
-Add the melted butter and mix by hand until its fully combined (use either a balloon whisk or a even spoon).
-Takes about 20-30 seconds of stirring!
+- Put both types of sugar into a mixing bowl.
+Add the melted butter and mix until its fully combined.>I use an wooden/regular spoon.
+No need for an electric whisk here.
+Takes 15 seconds of stirring.

 - Add half the marshmellows and half the chocolate.
 Mix in.

-- Bake for 18-20 mins or until the edges are starting to crisp.
-Remove from the oven & sprinkle the remaining marshmellow and chocolate around the outside.
+- Remove from the oven & sprinkle the remaining marshmellow and chocolate around the outside.